kamil-kw/pink-is-the-new-kindness/README.md

 ### Animations (Sophie):

-I have made a scale animation using CSS and JS so that on hover elements with the class of 'scale' enlarge by 20%.
+WE have made a scale animation using CSS and JS so that on hover elements with the class of 'scale' enlarge by 20%.
 This is used on the main page on our values section and also changes background colour.

 On the stories page, we have created animations so that when a user hovers over 'We are in this together' it scales up, changes colour to pink and permanently stays this way.
 This is done using javascript to add a class with these permanent styles.